 But there are researchers working on solving this environmental problem by modifying the non-biodegradable thermoplastics to biodegradable materials after degrading them into low molecular mass fragments that can be assimilated by microorganisms.

-2- Can LDPE Polymer be recycled?
+2- Can LDPE Plastic be recycled?

 LDPE recycling is a process in which products are heated which can turn them into plastic sheets, and it has the ability to tangle into recycling machinery.